Five Man Electrical Band: Rebirth as Five Man Electrical Band (1969–1975)

-In the next few years a number of charting singles were released: "Absolutely Right", "Money Back Guarantee", "Werewolf", "I'm A Stranger Here", and a few others, all written by Emmerson.
-Outside of Canada, most were minor hits, but the band continued with a steady flow of releases and concert dates.
-In 1972, the band issued Coming Of Age, their third album as Five Man Electrical Band.
-Emmerson, who was more interested in recording in the studio than in playing live, also established a parallel solo career in 1972.
+In the next few years a number of charting singles were released: "Absolutely Right" (No.3 in Canada, 26 in the U.S.), "Money Back Guarantee" (No. 17 in Canada, 72 in the U.S.), "Werewolf" (No. 28 in Canada, 64 in the U.S.) and a few others, all written by Emmerson.
+Outside of Canada the band continued with a steady flow of concert dates.

+In January 1972, the band issued Coming Of Age, their third album as Five Man Electrical Band.
+But Emmerson, who was more interested in recording in the studio than in playing live, also established a parallel solo career in 1972.

-Mike Bell, now going by his birth name of Michael Belanger, left the group partway through the recording of their 1973 album Sweet Paradise, and bassist Brian Rading left just as the album was being finished.
-The album produced several hit singles, including "I'm A Stranger Here", their highest-ever charting hit in Canada.
-Emmerson, Gerow and Rick Belanger attempted to keep things going with new players for a time, producing singles in 1974 and '75, with minimal chart success outside of Canada.
+Mike Bell, now going by his birth name of Michael Belanger, left the group partway through the recording of their 1973 album Sweet Paradise and bassist Brian Rading left just as the album was being finished.
+Bassist Joe LaManno and drummer John Raines were brought in to finish up the record, which produced several hit singles, including "I'm A Stranger Here", their highest-ever charting hit in Canada (at No. 2, but it only managed No. 76 in the U.S.).
+Emmerson, Gerow and Rick Belanger attempted to keep things going with new players for a time, producing singles in 1974 and 1975, with minimal chart success outside of Canada.

 Rick Belanger left the group in 1974, leaving Emmerson and Gerow as the only remaining permanent members of the ostensibly "Five Man" band.
 Shortly thereafter, when 1975's "Johnny Get A Gun" peaked at a lowly No. 69 in Canada, Emmerson and Gerow decided to disband the Five Man Electrical Band.